-Sending money home from China, if you are not an American, can be expensive or time-consuming.
-When we arrived the company we worked for had no idea how to send money overseas and when asking around everyone seemed to be doing it in different ways costing different amounts of money and different amounts of time.
+Trying to send money from China back to your home country, if you are not an American, can be expensive or time-consuming.
+When we arrived the company we worked for had no idea how to send money from China and when asking around everyone seemed to be doing it in different ways costing different amounts of money and different amounts of time.

 Anyway the more I talk the more it seems like this is confusing so I will break down your options.